Noah (soundtrack): Reception

-Music critic Jonathan Broxton complimented: "the larger concentration on the orchestral core, the much less severe electronic and experimental aspects, the significantly heightened emotional content, and the generally improved dramatic sensibility that Mansell has developed over the course of the last eight years make Noah, a much more fulfilling experience".
-Josh Goller of Spectrum Culture commented "The Noah soundtrack unfortunately doesn’t reach the soaring heights of psychological terror found in the latter film’s leitmotif “Lux Aeterna,” but it’s a watertight score that surges and drifts along, transporting the listener into legend-minded headspace."
+Music critic Jonathan Broxton of Movie Music UK praised the osundtrack, saying: "the larger concentration on the orchestral core, the much less severe electronic and experimental aspects, the significantly heightened emotional content, and the generally improved dramatic sensibility that Mansell has developed over the course of the last eight years make Noah, a much more fulfilling experience".
+Josh Goller of Spectrum Culture commented "The Noah soundtrack unfortunately doesn't reach the soaring heights of psychological terror found in the latter film's leitmotif "Lux Aeterna," but it's a watertight score that surges and drifts along, transporting the listener into legend-minded headspace."
 John Robb of Louder than War gave a 10/10 rating calling it as a "masterpiece".
 Thom Jurek of AllMusic reviewed "Noah is an exceptional score, noteworthy even in Mansell's distinguished oeuvre."
-Filmtracks.com wrote "The entire score takes the best intentions of the thoughtfulness behind The Fountain are translates enough of Sahara's instrumentation and motific adherence to norms into the equation to produce an entertaining middle ground [...]
+Filmtracks.com wrote: "The entire score takes the best intentions of the thoughtfulness behind The Fountain are translates enough of Sahara's instrumentation and motific adherence to norms into the equation to produce an entertaining middle ground [...]
 Mansell really has excelled at matching Aronofsky's continued, eccentric views on life, and, in Noah, that work yields a solid listening experience on album."

-Mark Kermode of The Guardian wrote "Underneath all the madness is Clint Mansell's surging, swirling, haunting score, featuring a recurrent refrain that reminded me of the aching longing of David Bowie's Warszawa (some of the instrumental soundscapes from Low were originally intended as incidental music for The Man Who Fell to Earth – another genetic link to sci-fi).
+Mark Kermode of The Guardian wrote: "Underneath all the madness is Clint Mansell's surging, swirling, haunting score, featuring a recurrent refrain that reminded me of the aching longing of David Bowie's Warszawa (some of the instrumental soundscapes from Low were originally intended as incidental music for The Man Who Fell to Earth – another genetic link to sci-fi).
 With its blend of eerie futurism and ancient bombast, Mansell's music lends harmony to the cacophony of human voices."
 Matt Goldberg of Collider commented it as "must-own score".
 Soctt Foundas of Variety commented it as "richly orchestrated score" that "alternates thunderous percussive beats with New Age-y twangs and hums".
 Choire Sicha of The Awl criticised it as the "worst score to date".